-EN 2218 ISSUES IN LITERATURE - LEVEL 4
+EN 2218 LE ISSUES IN LITERATURE - LEVEL 4

 Selection of texts from a variety of genres.
-Focus on one theme, topic, or issue not covered in the curriculum of English and American Literature.
+Close reading of texts, with emphasis on the ways in which language constructs ideological perspectives, identities, and aesthetic forms in literary texts.
+The course material is not covered in the curriculum of English and American Literature.